voxpupuli/agtm/classes.md

 This piece of the module is almost the same as the client configuration, but we need to be able to take in a user name to build out the appropriate configuration.
-As a result this makes sense to write as a define instead of a class.
+Since we can have multiple instantiations of the ssh::user configuration on a given node this needs to be a define not a class.

 We only need a few parameters here and we make the assumption that users live in /home, but you can see that the only real difference is that we allow the owner/group to be set for the file.
 We reuse the same template as the previous ssh::client::config class.

+When writing a define, it's important to include "${name}" in the name of resources within the define so that you don't run into duplicate definition errors.

 ```puppet
 define ssh::user(